taverna/taverna-dev-tutorials/taverna-language-tutorial/README.md

 		Files.copy(localFile, bundle.getRoot().resolve("inputs/in1"));
 ```

 Remember that local `Path` objects can be converted from and to classical `java.io.File`.
 (Note: this does not work for Path objects within the bundle).
-We can use this to open the file in the default editor:
+We can use this to open the file in operating system using [Desktop.open](http://docs.oracle.com/javase/7/docs/api/java/awt/Desktop.html#open%28java.io.File%29):

 ```java